 About the Program

-We are accepting applications for the 2018 cohort.
-We will accept applications until 5 pm December 15, 2017.
+We are accepting applications for the 2019 cohort.

-We nationally recruit 14 investigators (called Scholars) in each of 4 cohorts representing diverse interests in the health sciences and including individuals representing underrepresented minorities.
+We nationally recruit 14 investigators (called Scholars) in each cohort representing diverse interests in the health sciences and including individuals representing underrepresented minorities.
 Scholars participate in a 3-day training program supplemented with other activities.
-An evaluation of the program has been published in 3 publications led by Dr. Tim Guetterman.
+An evaluation of the program has been reported in 3 publications led by Dr. Tim Guetterman.

 Following the summer course, the Scholars will interact with Program Directors and consultants through on-line conversations and learning communities that will help them further develop their research training through application to their area of interest.
 In addition, through this Program, on-line videos, developed by the Project Directors on qualitative, quantitative, and mixed methods will be available for continued skill development.
 An evaluation plan, incorporating a measure of research activities and productivity will be assessed for each individual, and on-going reviews and revisions in the Program will be undertaken based on a program evaluation plan.

 The significance of the Program lies in enlarging the national pool of trained investigators in mixed methods and improving the quality of such investigations.
 Our program will ultimately improve research practices and lead to further initiatives to strengthen methodological approaches.